1993 Formula One World Championship: Round 6: Monaco

 At the Monaco Grand Prix Prost took pole once again, but his teammate, Hill, only managed to qualify in fourth position, failing to out-qualify Schumacher in second and Senna in third.
 Blundell was forced off the track at Sainte Devote with suspension damage in the second Ligier before he eventually crashed out by lap 4 as the first retirement.
 By the end of the first lap there was no change in position at the front of the grid with Prost leading, Schumacher in second, Senna third, Hill fourth and Alesi fifth.

 Shortly after Prost was penalised for jumping the start and was issued with a stop-go penalty by the stewards.
 He entered the pits on lap 12 and then stalled his car when he exited the pits.
 By the time he was out of the pits again he was in seventeenth position and a lap down.
 Schumacher was now comfortably in the lead and pulling away as Alesi allowed his teammate Berger to pass him.
 By lap 33 Schumacher had slowed down considerably and then retired from the race with a hydraulics problem in a cloud of smoke.
-Behind him however Prost was easily making his was back through the field.
+Behind him however Prost was easily making his way back through the field.

 As cars started pitting there was no change in order of the race leaders.
 However Prost had now managed to get himself into seventh position.
 He gained another place shortly after as Patrese retired on lap 54 with an engine failure.
 Prost then passed Fittipaldi for fifth position.
 Herbert crashed out in the second Lotus with gearbox problems that he was having for more 20 laps (subsequently).
 On lap 71 Berger attempted to overtake Hill and ended up making contact.
 Hill quickly rejoined the race but Berger was forced to retire.
 Senna won his third race of the season, followed by Hill in second, Alesi third, Prost fourth and Fittipaldi fifth.